 Your garden mirrors your soul.
 When your creativity is unfettered, you’re in full bloom.
 In a state of silent exhilaration.
 Savoring each moment.
 Abraham Maslow coined the phrase ‘peak experience’.
 Mihaly Csikszentmihalyi calls it ‘flow’.
 This is where your soul yearns to be.

 Our culture may try to brainwash you into believing that ‘garden making’ is solely about creating a ‘beautiful garden’.
-I’ve challenged that premise for years and initially wrote about it in my book DIGGING DEEP: Unearthing Your Creative Roots Through Gardening.
+I’ve challenged that premise for years and have written about it in my book, the 10th Anniversary Edition of DIGGING DEEP: Unearthing Your Creative Roots Through Gardening.

 WHY YOU GARDEN